advanced-go/example-domain/README.md

 ## slo
 [SLO][slopkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

+## timeseries
+[Timeseries][timeseriespkg] implements environment, request context, status, error, and output types.
+The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

 ## timeseries1
 [Timeseries1][timeseries1pkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.